janverschelde/PHCpack/src/doc/source/welcome.rst

    mechanisms based on a two-dimensional TEM image.**
    *Mechanisms and Machine Theory* 109:22-38, 2017.

+#.
+Lailai Zhu and Howard A. Stone: **Harnessing elasticity to generate
+   self-oscillation via an electrohydrodynamic instability.**
+   *J. Fluid Mech.
+888, Article ID A31, 35 p., 2020.

 In addition to the publications listed above, PHCpack was used as a benchmark to measure the progress of new algorithms in the following papers:

-112. Ali Baharev, Ferenc Domes, Arnold Neumaier:
+113. Ali Baharev, Ferenc Domes, Arnold Neumaier:
      **A robust approach for finding all well-separated solutions of sparse systems of nonlinear equations**.
      *Numerical Algorithms* 76:163-189, 2017.